The International Trade Blog Import Procedures

-Remember, under Customs’ regulations you, the importer, are required to retain records relative to your importing for five years from the date of entry or from the date of the activity that caused the record to be created.
-These requirements are detailed for you in the Customs’ regulations 19 CFR §163 and on the Customs website.
+Remember, under U.S. Customs and Border Protection's (CBP) regulations you, the importer, are required to retain records relative to your importing for five years from the date of entry or from the date of the activity that caused the record to be created.
+These requirements are detailed for you in the CBP regulations 19 CFR §163.

 Why Use a Checklist?